Monterroso/TikAndTok/docs/previous_workflows/update-user-profile.md

 2. Create a dedicated ProfileScreen with image picker functionality and form validation
 3. Implement FirebaseStorageService for handling profile images
 4. Enhance FirestoreService with validation and image handling capabilities
+5. Implement a Cloud Function to automatically create a user profile on new user creation
-5. Wire up navigation and test thoroughly
+6. Wire up navigation and test thoroughly

 This checklist provides a complete roadmap for implementing a robust profile update system with image handling.
 Each step is designed to be independently testable while building towards the final functionality.
 Please review and let me know if any clarification is needed before we begin implementation.